ronylucca/ronylucca/README.md

 - 🔭 I’m currently working @ Tropix as backend node and solidity engineer.
 Always interested in projects related to blockchain, Defi, games and NFT marketplaces
 - 👷‍♂️ Working to improve solidity and rust smart contract development techniques
 - 👯 Contact me for any help or side projects development
-- 💬 Feel free to pull a flip coin about blockchain technologies and automated trades
+- 💬 Feel free to flip coin about blockchain technologies and automated trades

 ## 🔭Tools & Technologies